juji-io/docs/docs/reference.md

 ### Option Map

 A topic may optionally include an option map to control its behavior.
 The options take default values if not specified in the option map.
-These are some example
+These are the options:
-options:

 ```Clojure
 {;; this topic will first segment input into sentences, then each rule will be